kartFr/Auto-Animation-Reuploader/README.md

-# Auto-Animation-Stealer
-Roblox animation reuploader
+Roblox animation reuploader using Roblox plugins and python

 # How to open folder in terminal
 every step uses this method